The introduction of advanced content publishing platforms like the WordPress CMS has truly simplified web design and web development for users.

 The WordPress Theme

-The WP theme system controls every aspect of your web site design.
-It lets you add a “skin” to your entire site in a similar way that a web template system does but it provides you with complete control over the management and ability to customize all template settings.
+The WordPress theme system controls every aspect of your website design.
+It allows you to add a “skin” over your entire site much like a template system does but it also also provides you with more control over the management, presentation and customization aspects of template features.

 According to the official WordPress site …